 - Robust Customer Support.
-Ally Invest’s customer support team is available by phone and online chat from 7am to 10 pm EST, seven days a week.
+Ally Invest’s customer support team is available by phone and online chat around the clock.
 This is a distinguishing feature of Ally Bank too.
 Most competing financial institutions limit customer support hours to business days or close for 12 hours or longer overnight.

 - Full-Service Sister Bank Makes for Full-Spectrum Financial Management.
 Though functionally separate, Ally Bank and Ally Invest are clearly related.
 Ally Bank enthusiastically markets Ally Invest to its customers, for whom Ally Invest is an ideal first brokerage.
 Likewise, it’s not hard to see how high-yield Ally Bank deposit accounts might factor into Ally Invest customers’ diversification and liquidity plans.
 While many online brokerages have associated or adjacent banks, it’s rare to find one as comprehensive or well-run as Ally Bank.

 - No Commission-Free Mutual Fund Trades.
 Ally Invest doesn’t offer commission-free mutual fund trades at present.
 This is a drawback for Ally Invest customers whose long-term investing strategies rely heavily on low-cost mutual funds, which are integral to passive and index investing.
 Competing full-service brokerages, such as TD Ameritrade and Schwab, have plenty of no-transaction-fee funds.

 - No Physical Infrastructure.
 Ally Invest doesn’t have physical branches or offices – you can’t meet Ally Invest staff in person, even if you’re a Cash-Enhanced Managed Portfolios client.
 If you prefer to have a hands-on, personal relationship with the folks responsible for managing your money, a traditional financial adviser might be a better fit.